elenamarinaki/react-notes/react_basics.md

 - State changes because of user interaction.
 - The key attribute helps React distinguish multiple components of the same kind.
 This way, updating the DOM is so efficient.
 - _State can be anywhere_, not only in the App.js component.

+#### ❗ The onChange event in React detects when the value of an input element changes.